Williams lifts No. 6 Stanford over No. 13 Oregon 63-61

 Lexie Hull had 13 points and seven rebounds as the Cardinal (19-2, 16-2) remained in first place in the Pac-12.

+Taylor Mikesell made a free throw to put Oregon up 61-58 with 1:46 to play before Williams tied it on a 3-pointer with 1:28 to go.
+Brink made two free throws with 27.4 seconds remaining to put the Cardinal ahead 63-61.

+“It was kind of a heavyweight fight,” Stanford coach Tara VanDerveer said.
+“It wasn’t what either team probably is used to, but you know we’re excited to be in first place in the Pac-12 and we really want to win a Pac-12 championship and we had to come through Oregon for the chance to do it.”

-Taylor Mikesell scored 13 points to lead the Ducks (12-5, 9-5), who sit fourth in the conference.
+Mikesell scored 13 points to lead the Ducks (12-5, 9-5), who sit fourth in the conference.
 Nyara Sabally added 12 points and seven rebounds before fouling out, and Te-Hina Paopao had 11 points and nine rebounds.

+“I am really proud,” Oregon coach Kelly Graves said.
+“We don’t believe in moral victories, we wanted to win and we played hard enough and well enough to win, but we didn’t.
+I am proud of the fight we showed.
+It was the first time against one of the elite teams that we played hard for four quarters.
+It just didn’t go our way.”

 Oregon trailed by 15 in the first half but tied it at 47 on a 3-pointer by Erin Boley with 8:34 left in the game.
 Sabally scored four straight points to give the Ducks their first lead at 51-49 with 6:18 left to go.